bokeh/bokeh/QUICKSTART.md

 In the top-level Bokeh directory:

     $ python setup.py develop

+Note: this will use and install the latest built, minified bokeh.js checked into bokehjs/release.

+If you would like to run any examples that utilize the bokeh plot server, start it in the top level directory:

     $ python bokeh-server -d

+Note: bokeh-server currently requires redis, which is only available on OSX and Linux.

 Now you are ready to plot:

-    $ cd examples/glyphs
+    $ cd examples/plotting/file
-    $ python glyph1.py
+    $ python iris.py
-    $ python glyph2.py
+    $ python burtin.py

-All the plots you create will reflect any changes you make to the Bokeh python code in Bokeh/bokeh.
+All the plots you create will reflect any changes you make to the Bokeh python library.

 Python+JS Development
 =====================

 This setup appropriate when you need to develop on both the client-side python parts of Bokeh, and the browser-side javascript parts of BokehJS.
-It is necessary to have a working toolchain to build BokehJS.
-Please consult bokehjs/README.md for additional details.
+It is necessary to have a working tool chain to build BokehJS.
+Please consult bokehjs/README.md foradditional details.

 There are two ways to use BokehJS as a single.
 The first is to use a single, built bokeh.js file: